mk04-08/mk04-08.github.io/_pages/about.md

   - /about.html
 ---

-I'm a doctoral candidate at the [School of Power and Energy](http://endongneng.nwpu.edu.cn/), [Northwestern Polytechnical University](https://en.nwpu.edu.cn/).
+I'm a PhD student at the [School of Power and Energy](http://endongneng.nwpu.edu.cn/), [Northwestern Polytechnical University](https://en.nwpu.edu.cn/).
 My research focuses on data-driven methods for flow field analysis and experimental–numerical coupled flow studies.